patrickbucher/learning-rust/diary.md

 # Day 31 (2024-04-24)

 I continued working on `ghbu`, for which I made sure the path specified by the `--to` argument exists and is a directory.
+Later, I managed to clone a repository using my SSH key via the `libgit2` implementation of Rust in the form of the `git2` library.

 # Day 30 (2024-04-23)